DusterTheFirst/sxfs/README.md

 </details>

 ## Docker
 A docker container is provided from docker hub: `dusterthefirst/sxfs`.
-A volume `/app/data` is exposed to be able to persist the config and the uploaded data
+A volume `/app/data` is exposed to be able to persist the config and the uploaded data and the port 8000 is exposed for http web traffic

 ## Setting up HTTPS
 sxfs by default does not provide https support for safety reasons.